arvindag/Misc-Docs/GoLang.md

 then the other fields from the JSON are ignored.

 ##### 4.6.
 Text and HTML Templates
-a *template* is a string or file containing one or more of portions enclosed in double braces,
+A *template* is a string or file containing one or more portions enclosed in double braces,
 {{...}}, called *actions*.
 Within an action, the **|** notation makes the result of one operation the argument of another, analogous to a Unix shell pipeline.